 - Life Insurance can be an integral part of your estate planning.
 Smart planners use permanent life insurance to protect their loved ones from the ravages of estate taxes*.

 - A permanent (cash value) life insurance policy can build cash value that can be accessed at any time in the future**.
-This can mean tax-advantaged supplemental income for an early retirement or for your children’s college expenses***.
+This can mean tax-efficient funds to help supplement income for an early retirement or for your children’s college expenses***.

 Think About It…